Why Do Ex-Mormons Seek Out Sex Coaching?

 Cultural Beliefs about sex often make people feel broken and sexually shut down in one way or another.
 In my experience, individuals want more from their sex life but they don’t know how to get it.
 Why?
 Talking about sex and their sexual needs is so taboo that it becomes the elephant in the room and the shame and heartache associated with that dynamic turns lovers into roommates.

-Many people like the fact that I’ve never been a Mormon and that your salvation is out of my wheelhouse.
-My only agenda is for your best sexual health and behavior – and you’ll define and redefine what that means as you learn and grow.
+When looking for sex coaching, many people like the fact that I’ve never been a Mormon and that your salvation is out of my wheelhouse.
+My only agenda is for your best sexual health and behavior— and you’ll define and redefine what that means as you learn and grow.

 Families, long-term relationships, and a lifetime of assets hang in the balance in a very painful and confusing time of life.
 I have a lot of empathy for Ex-Mormons who are searching for answers now and who are trying to settle the panic they feel in an urgent effort to make sense of it all.